chingu-voyages/voyage-project-tier3-planningpoker/README.md

 ## Acceptance Criteria

 -   User authentication
-    - [ ] Users should be able to sign up and sign in.
+    - [ ] Users should be able to register, sign up and sign in.

 -   Creating a Poker session
     - [ ] Users should be able to create a poker session entering the required details.